doesntfazer/MacroMacro/README.md

 I have also added the Keyboard folder in case you want to compile it yourself.

 as always it will also be in the [Keyboard Dweebs Firmware repository](https://github.com/doesntfazer/Keyboard-Dweebs-Firmware-repository/tree/main) as well.

+Case files for 3d printing can be found in the "3d Models" folder as well.